northwestcoder/firebase2appsheet/README.md

 - Once build is complete, your endpoint is *almost ready* for use by Appsheet (or even postman at this point).
 Take note of the end point at the very end of the build steps, e.g. it will look something like *https://firebase2appsheet-abcdefe123-uc.a.run.app*.
 This is our YOURNEW_CLOUDRUN_URL url that we will use below.
 Also take note of the API key value you created above.

 - At the cloud shell prompt, change YOURNEW_CLOUDRUN_URL to your new url and then run.
+This will
-This will a) initialize firestore with some default data, and b) modify the oas.yml file, updating the URL reference on line 7 of that file.
-Notice that you need to substitute your new cloud run URL *twice* in the following command.
+	- Initialize firestore with some default data, and
+	- Modify the oas.yml file, updating the URL reference on line 7 of that file.
+	- Notice that you need to substitute your new cloud run URL *twice* in the following command.

 `curl -X POST --header "x-apikey: APIKEYFROMABOVESTEP" "YOUNEW_CLOUDRUN_URL/init?oas=YOURNEW_CLOUDRUN_URL"`

 So, for example, your curl command might look like:

-*curl -X POST --header "x-apikey: mylongapikey123890sdflkjw45" "https://firebase2appsheet-hb3soq 3q-uc.a.run.app/init?oas=https://firebase2appsheet-hb3soq3q-uc.a.run.app"*
+*curl -X POST --header "x-apikey: mylongapikey123890sdflkjw45" "https://firebase2appsheet-hb3soq3q-uc.a.run.app/init?oas=https://firebase2appsheet-hb3soq3q-uc.a.run.app"*

 - If you are an OpenAPI expert, you might now notice that storing our oas.yml inside the server container which is running the endpoints is a brittle way to manage openapi specs.
-But from a demo perspective or single-deployment perspective, we're ok :) What we are doing is performing a post to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init" we are telling it to update its own built-in oas.yml file.
+But from a demo perspective or single-deployment perspective, we're ok :) What we are doing is performing a post to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init" we are then telling it to update its own built-in oas.yml file.
 This is a strong anti-pattern in a production env but fine for demo purposes.

 ### High Level Steps - Google Appsheet